 Juliet regularly visits literary festivals, courses and events, and enjoys giving talks and holding workshops for writers.
 She has been a judge for the Bristol Short Story Prize 2016/2017, and for the Manchester Fiction Prize 2016.

-Clients: Yomi Adegoke, Estate of Ted Allbeury, Dima Alzayat, MiMi Aye, Trezza Azzopardi, Bolu Babalola, Jendella Benson, Ian Birch, Nora Anne Brown, Julia Cole, Sue Cook, Deborah Coughlin, Sara Crowe, Sarah Ditum, Michael Donkor, Sarah Franklin, Roxy Freeman, Janice Galloway, Sarah Hartley, Kate Hodges, Kerry Hudson, Leah Hyslop, Benjamin Johncock, Eve Kalinik, Konditor and Cook, Richard Littler, Clayton Littlewood, Jesse Loncraine, Anneliese Mackintosh, Ailbhe Malone, Lucy Mangan, Amy Mason, Charlotte Metcalf, Emma Mitchell, Sue Moorcroft, Emer O'Toole, Derek Owusu, Judah Passow, Rosalind Powell, Emma Rees, Paul Rigby, Annie Robertson, Lora Stimson, Ruth Thomas, Oliver Thring, Jack Urwin, Elizabeth Uviebinene, Helen Walmsley-Johnson, Women's Institute, Andrew Wong.
+Clients: Yomi Adegoke, Estate of Ted Allbeury, Dima Alzayat, MiMi Aye, Trezza Azzopardi, Bolu Babalola, Jendella Benson, Ian Birch, Nora Anne Brown, Julia Cole, Sue Cook, Deborah Coughlin, Sara Crowe, Sarah Ditum, Michael Donkor, Sarah Franklin, Roxy Freeman, Janice Galloway, Sarah Hartley, Kate Hodges, Kerry Hudson, Leah Hyslop, Benjamin Johncock, Eve Kalinik, Konditor and Cook, Richard Littler, Clayton Littlewood, Jesse Loncraine, Anneliese Mackintosh, Ailbhe Malone, Lucy Mangan, Amy Mason, Charlotte Metcalf, Emma Mitchell, Sue Moorcroft, Emer O'Toole, Derek Owusu, Judah Passow, Rosalind Powell, Emma Rees, Paul Rigby, Annie Robertson, Lora Stimson, Oliver Thring, Jack Urwin, Elizabeth Uviebinene, Helen Walmsley-Johnson, Women's Institute, Andrew Wong.